AxisAngles/QuaternionJava/README.txt

 This is a work in progress.
-It is currently untested.
+It is currently somewhat untested.
-It is not included with a Vector3f or Matrix3f class.
+The Vector3f and Matrix3f classes are for minimum functionality.
-Methods are largely undocumented.
+Some methods are undocumented.
-Reference at your own risk.